noelano/noelano.github.io/_posts/2016-10-04-email-map-r.markdown

 date:  2016-10-04 15:20:42 +0100
 categories:  Visualisation
 ---
-This post gives an example of creating maps in R.
+This post gives an example of creating maps in R. The full code can be found on [Github][gh_link].

 The source data is going to be my gmail archive, not something that seems to be immediately relevant for a map-based project.
-The idea is to take the origin IP adresses from each mail, convert to a geolocation and put together a plot showing where all the mails I've received have originated.
+The idea is to take the origin IP address from each mail, convert to a geolocation and put together a plot showing where all the mails I've received have originated.

+### Data Wrangling
+\\
 The starting point is to extract the features that are required from the email data.
-The archive is downloaded in a .mbox format and to use it in R this a .csv file will instead be generated.
-A simple python script does this
+The archive is downloaded in a .mbox format and to use it in R, a .csv file will instead be generated.
+A simple python script does this:

 {% highlight python %}
 import mailbox